Ukraine gets good news about its EU membership quest as Balkans countries slip back in the queue

 Serbia and Kosovo refuse to normalize their relations, and stand last in the EU's line.
 After one of the worst cross-border attacks in northern Kosovo in recent years, their leaders can't tolerate being in the same room.

-In the days before the recommendations were announced, commission President Ursula von der Leyen toured the Balkans to promote an economic growth plan containing 6-billion-euro ($6.4-billion) worth of free European loans and other support in exchange for more reforms.
+In the days before the recommendations were announced, von der Leyen toured the Balkans to promote an economic growth plan containing 6 billion euros ($6.4-billion) worth of free European loans and other support in exchange for more reforms.

 Last month, a senior EU official said that some Balkans countries “continue to see themselves as the center of our attention, and refuse to accept or admit that actually it’s Ukraine.”
 The senior official requested anonymity to speak frankly about the politically sensitive issue.